-Kyle Richards: New Strategies For Kim, Lisa Rinna & Eden Sassoon RHOBH Drama
+Kyle Richards: New Strategies For Kim, Lisa Rinna & Eden Sassoon ‘RHOBH’ Drama

-Real Housewives Of Beverly Hills (RHOBH) has turned into real drama this season, with Kyle Richards finding herself caught in the middle of Lisa Rinna’s and Eden Sassoon’s never-ending gossip fest about her sister Kim Richards.
+Real Housewives Of Beverly Hills (RHOBH) has turned into real drama this season, with Kyle Richards finding herself caught in the middle of Lisa Rinna and Eden Sassoon’s never-ending gossip fest about her sister Kim Richards.
 Kyle didn’t hesitate to show her shock at the comments made about Kim’s struggles and her own actions.
 But as RHOBH has shown, it’s never wise to underestimate Kyle, and Richards has come up with new strategies to deal with all the drama.

 Kyle was horrified when she learned on Real Housewives of Beverly Hills that Lisa Rinna had been telling Eden Sassoon exaggerations about her sister, Kim Richards.
 Lisa even implied that Kim, who is a recovering addict, could be struggling with a relapse, noted People.